Homepage News & Events Press Releases Zerto Raises $26 Million in Series D Financing to Accelerate Hybrid Cloud Adoption

 - Achieved 200 percent year-over-year revenue growth.

-- Surpassed more than 100 CSPs and 500 enterprise customers including well-known brands such as ING, Premier, and Mitsubishi Chemical Holdings Group, while growing significantly in the banking, technology, advertising, healthcare and higher education sectors.
+- Surpassed more than 100 CSPs and 500 enterprise customers including well-known brands such as ING and Premier, while growing significantly in the banking, technology, advertising, healthcare and higher education sectors.

 - Identified by Gartner as a 2014 “Cool Vendor.”